fvfvfvfv/filament-pr-19332-repro/README.md

 ### Verify it works on localhost

-Open `http://localhost:8000/admin` and click the button — the error notification appears correctly.
+Open `http://localhost:8000/admin` and click the button and the error notification appears correctly.
 This confirms the issue is the secure context requirement of `crypto.randomUUID()`.

 ## Expected Behavior